hafizadha/NBAProject/README.md

 - Download the whole directory into a zip file ( try to exclude Web Scraping Folder ) and extract the folder into your AndroidStudioProjects folder (usually in C://Users//).
 - Then, go to file section on Android Studio toolbar and click Open Project
 - JSONs file must be manually imported into the Firestore's Realtime Database
+- To connect to the Firestore, go to Tools on Android Studio bar and find the Firebase, then search Guidelines for Realtime Database and follow the steps

 THE BASIC REQUIREMENTS OF THE TOPIC CAN BE FOUND IN THESE JAVA CLASSES :-